wadaniel/korali/examples/study.cases/fish/README.rst

 Dependencies
 --------------------------

-This study case has the following prerequisite libraries:
+CubismUP-2D has the following prerequisite libraries:

+- MPI, with the $MPICXX enviroment variable defined.
 - HYPRE, with the $HYPRE_ROOT environment variable defined.
-- GSL, with the $GSL_ROOT_DIR environment variable defined.
+- GSL, with the $GSL_ROOT environment variable defined.
 - HDF5, with the $HDF5_ROOT environment variable defined.

-On Daint load:

-module load daint-gpu
-module swap PrgEnv-cray PrgEnv-gnu module load cray-hdf5-parallel cray-fftw cray-petsc cudatoolkit GSL cray-python
+- FFTW, with the $FFTW_ROOT environment variable defined.

 Setup
 ---------------------------